 Two of the most common invaders of our Maryland properties include the common house ant and the large carpenter ant.
 Both are capable of contaminating food and introducing bacteria.
 However, the carpenter ant poses more of a problem as they tunnel through and nest within structural wood.
 Over time, this causes expensive and extensive damage.

-To avoid problems with ants, the professionals at Mike’s Pest & Termite Control want to offer some helpful prevention tips:
+To avoid problems with ants, the professionals at Mike's Pest, Termite and Wildlife Control want to offer some helpful prevention tips:

 - Remove the temptation of food.
 Keep foraging ants away by placing lids on trash cans and recycling bins, picking up uneaten pet food, and keeping the kitchen clean and free of food debris.